saezlab/mistyR/README.md

 ```r
 # install.packages("remotes")
 remotes::install_github("saezlab/mistyR")
 ```

-mistyR is dependent on the following packages that are available from CRAN:

-assertthat, caret, deldir, digest, distances, dplyr, filelock, furrr, ggplot2, magrittr, MASS, purrr, ranger, readr, rlang, rlist, stats, stringr, tibble, tidyr, withr

-and mainly for the purpose of building the vignettes suggests

-BiocStyle, future, igraph, knitr, Matrix, progeny, rmarkdown, sctransform, SingleCellExperiment, SpatialExperiment and SummarizedExperiment

-from CRAN or Bioconductor.

 The installation of mistyR without any additional dependencies and building vignettes should take only seconds.